sguox002/leetcode/leetcode-all.md

 - try each string at the first col/row.
 - then 2nd col/row shall start with given str. similar for others -- this is what trie does. build a trie and do backtracking on it.
 ->>

-<<-465	Optimal Account Balancing    		47.6%	Hard
-given a list of transaction [x,y,z] person x gave person y $z. return the min number of transactioons to settle the debt.
-- graph problem
-- we can get each person's net balance from the list of transactions. debt>0, need to pay money, debt<0 need to collect money back.
-- Starting from first debt debt[0], we look for all other debts debt[i] (i>0) which have opposite sign to debt[0].
-Then each such debt[i] can make one transaction debt[i] += debt[0] to clear the person with debt debt[0].
-From now on, the person with debt debt[0] is dropped out of the problem and we recursively drop persons one by one until everyone's debt is cleared meanwhile updating the minimum number of transactions during DFS.
-- backtracking to get the min transaction: skip duplicates.
-->>

-<<-416	Partition Equal Subset Sum    		44.3%	Medium
-- dfs for k=2.
-- dp knapsack: choose or not choose
-->>

-<<-698	Partition to K Equal Sum Subsets    		45.3%	Medium
-backtracking: since the length is small, we can use bitmask to indicate which one is used.
-complexity: will choose or not choose for one grouping.
-O(k2^n) can also do dp: dp[mask|(1<<i)]=dp[mask]+nums[i].
-->>
-<<-473	Matchsticks to Square    		37.9%	Medium
-given a list of stick length, check if we can make a square using all the sticks. need divide 4 equal parts with sum=tsum/4. this is exactly the problem: 698 partion into k equal subset
-- dfs or backtracking using mask. do not forget the loop.
-->>

 <<-488	Zuma Game    		39.2%	Hard